Giveth/liquidpledging-ui/README.md

 ## Fast setup

 Run `npm run go` to do all the above at once.
-It will start testrpc, create mock-data and to compile and start a local server for the frontend.
+It will start testrpc, create mock-data, compile, and start a local server for the frontend.
-In addition it will also kill any process running on ports 3000, 8545 and 8546
+In addition it will also kill any process running on ports 3000, 8545 and 8546.

-##Build
+## Build

 If you want to build and optimized version run